mbello/aio-odoorpc-base/README.md

 This also means that you are free to use whatever HTTP Client library you like.
 This package only requires that:
-1. The http_client must support a '.post(json=a_dict)' method that should be happy with a single 'json' named argument.
-All headers, etc must be managed by you;
+1. The http_client must support a '.post(url, json=a_dict)' method.
+All headers, etc must be managed by you.
+Alternatively, a callable can be passed on in place of the http client, in which case it will be called with a single argument: the json payload;
 2. The 'post' method mentioned above must return a response object that must have a '.json()' method.
 This method may be synchronous or asynchronous (when using the async functions).
    It must return a dict or dict-like object.
 This interface is supported by packages such